pwyf/aid-transparency-tracker/iatidataquality/docs/2013_data_collection_guide.md

 1. Go to the 'Publication' section of the survey.
 2. The information items we are looking for are listed.
 To see a definition for each information item, click on it.
 3. The response to each information item that was used in the 2014 Index is available for reference.
 This may help identify where the information you are looking can be found (for example, links to project databases).
-Please note that this information may not be relevant for the 2014 Index if the country being assessed has changed.
+Please note that this information may not be relevant for the 2015 review if the country being assessed has changed.
 In addition, new information may be available or some of the links may be broken.
 3. Check if you can find the information we are looking for and select an answer from a choice of 'always published', 'sometimes published' or 'not published'.
 4. If the information is published, provide a URL as evidence.
 If the information is not published, please